ionos-enterprise/ionos-enterprise-sdk-go/README.md

 Install the Go language from: [Go Installation](https://golang.org/doc/install)

-The GOPATH environment variable specifies the location of your workspace.
+The `GOPATH` environment variable specifies the location of your Go workspace.
 It is likely the only environment variable you'll need to set when developing Go code.
-This is an example of pointing to a workspace configured under your home directory:
+This is an example of pointing to a workspace configured underneath your home directory:

 ```
 mkdir -p ~/go/bin